2008 Serbian local elections: Prijepolje

 Results of the election for the Municipal Assembly of Prijepolje:

+Future parliamentarian Slobodan Gojković appeared in the second position on the Democratic Party's list.
+Former mayor Radojko Petrić appeared in the fourth position on the Socialist Party's list.

 The municipality of Prijepolje did not constitute a government within the legal deadline, and a new election was held on 10 November 2008.
 Dobra Lazarević of the Democratic Party was named as the leader of a provisional administration in August 2008.

 The results of the repeat election were as follows:

 The Sandžak Democratic Party, the Forward Serbia group (which later became the Serbian Progressive Party), and the coalition around the Democratic Party formed government after the election.
 Dragoljub Zindović of the Progressives was chosen as mayor.
 He formally took office in February 2009.

+Future parliamentarian Slobodan Gojković and former mayor Radojko Petrić were both elected to the assembly on the Together for a Better Prijepolje list, Gojković from the third position as a Democratic Party candidate and Petrić from the forty-fourth position as a Socialist Party of Serbia candidate.
+Gojković subsequently led the Together for a Better Prijepolje group in the assembly.